clicketyclackety/ghfe/README.md

 This is an early version, expect a few quirks, weird behaviors, and missing polish.
 But also expect it to save you *loads* of time and sanity.
 We’re building this out with love (and caffeine) :coffee:.
 Your feedback, feature ideas, and bug reports are super welcome.

 ## :busts_in_silhouette: Who’s This For?
-- Designers making tools for non-GH teammates
+- Designers making tools for non-GH teammates.
-- Devs prototyping UI quickly
+- Devs prototyping UI quickly.
 - Anyone who’s ever thought “There has to be an easier way…”

 ## Team members

+- Attila Nagy
 - Callum Sykes
+- Matt Harwood
-- Attila Nagy
+- Kohei Hayashi
 - Alfredo Chavez
-- Kohei Hayashi
 - Krzysztof Nazar
-- Matt Harwood
 - Menno Deij - van Rijswijk

 ## Contributtion Guidelines